mainwp/mainwp.dev/guides/templates/getting-started-template.md

----
-layout: documentation-single
-title: Getting Started with MainWP Development
+# Getting Started with MainWP Development
-description: A comprehensive guide to start building MainWP add-ons and integrations
-permalink: /guides/templates/getting-started-template/
----

 Welcome to MainWP development!
 This guide will walk you through the essential steps to start building add-ons for MainWP, whether you're creating a standalone extension or integrating with a third-party service.